 Financial Aid Payments

 When students stop attending classes, officially drop classes, or withdraw from the College, they may have their financial aid payments adjusted to reflect the actual percentage of time that they have attended class(es) and/or other educational activity.
 This percentage will be calculated by the number of days the student has attended divided by the number of days in the semester.
 The College and student must return any unearned aid to the appropriate funding sources (i.e. Pell grant, SEOG grant, Stafford Loan).
 The College will have only thirty (30) days to determine the correct amount of funds the student has earned and notify the student if a refund must be collected for any aid previously disbursed or if there is a balance owed to the College.
-Students must respond by contacting the Student Billing Office within 45 days from the date of the financial aid notification to arrange an acceptable repayment agreement.
-Therefore, students will need to work very closely with the Financial Aid office as they stop attending classes, officially drop classes, or withdraw from the College.
-For questions on how those actions will affect your Financial Aid package, contact the Financial Aid office at (413) 775-1109.
+Students must respond by contacting the Student Financial Services Office within 45 days from the date of the financial aid notification to arrange an acceptable repayment agreement.
+Students will need to work very closely with the Student Financial Services Office as they stop attending classes, officially drop classes, or withdraw from the College.
+For questions on how those actions will affect your financial aid package, contact the Student Financial Services Office at (413) 775-1109.

 If you’ve been awarded financial aid by the due date of your bill